The speakery presentation canvas

 Feel free to share.

 So that's The Speakery Presentation Canvas.
-It's free to use*.
+It's free to use (but may not be reproduced for publishing purposes without prior consent, and this user guide is subject to copyright).
 You can download a png here and use it as a background image in your favourite presentation software.
-Please let me know if you need help with it or if you would like me to help you with your canvas.
-I'm more than happy to help in exchange for money.

 I hope it helps!
 Questions?
 Feedback?
 Let me know on LinkedIn!